nikhilesh2001/SMP19/README.md

      git clone https://github.com/your-username/SMP19.git

-**3) CHange directories and then change into the directory for your respective SMP**
+**3) Change directories and then change into the directory for your respective SMP**

      cd SMP19
      cd <SMP Name>